munrhalls/sang-logium/README.md

 LIVE: https://sang-logium.com

 E-commerce retail store selling audio gear.
-Fictional (albeit with full functionality, including payments) project intended for my web development portfolio, for the purpose of showcasing my skills.
+It's fully real professional e-commerce web application, complete with checkout and payments.
+It's not a real shop, though.
+This is project for portfolio, to demonstrate skill of building largest scale, real-world project.

 Tech stack: